 Can I use DirectQuery with Azure SQL Database?

 Yes, DirectQuery is supported.
 It queries Azure SQL directly at refresh time and on-demand when visuals render.
 Be mindful of the performance impact and optimize the database accordingly.
+Configure load balancer in windows server 2012 r2 step by step guide 2026

 How do I handle large datasets in Power BI when connected to Azure SQL?